HSBC to pay $470 mln to resolve mortgage servicing probe by U.S. govt, states

 For instance, it must not foreclose on homeowners being considered for a loan modification and must give those people a chance to appeal denials.

-HSBC must also install an independent monitor to review compliance with the settlement, which will be entered into a Washington, D.C. federal court.
+HSBC must also install an independent monitor to review compliance with the settlement, which will be entered into a federal court in Washington, D.C.

 “There has to be one set of rules for everyone, no matter how rich or how powerful, and that includes lenders who engage in abusive business practices,” New York Attorney General Eric Schneiderman said in a statement.